Colo Aquatic Center

 - Entire hydrotherapy pool floor is fully adjustable in height for safe access without ladders or steps

-- Patients simply walk or are wheeled onto the floor and lowered to appropriate depth up to 6 ft.
+- Patients simply walk or are wheeled onto the floor and lowered to the appropriate depth up to 6 ft.

 - Entire entry and lowering process takes only 30 seconds